-On 25th May 2018 the European Union’s General Data Protection Regulation (GDPR) EU/2016/ 679 comes into effect and replaces all existing UK and EU data protection law.
-The GDPR will be enforced in the UK by the Information Commissioner’s Office (ICO).
+On 25th May 2018 the European Union’s General Data Protection Regulation (GDPR) EU/2016/ 679 came into effect and replaced all existing UK and EU data protection law.
+The GDPR is enforced in the UK by the Information Commissioner’s Office (ICO).
 It will continue in force after the UK leaves the EU.

 The GDPR is concerned with the collection, processing and security of Personal Data and it gives individuals rights to know what data is held, how it is held, why it is held and to request that it be amended, transferred or destroyed or that the processing of it be restricted.

 Personal Data is any information about you which used alone, or combined with other information, would enable someone to identify you.
 Special types of Personal Data require special treatment – these are called Special Category Data, and include information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health and data concerning your sex life or sexual orientation.

 VSH Law recognises its obligation to comply with GDPR and will ensure that Personal Data:-

 - is processed fairly, lawfully and in a transparent manner

 - is relevant to what it is needed for

 - is accurate and kept up to date and is not kept longer than is needed

 - is processed in accordance with the rights of individuals

 VSH Law is registered with the ICO as the Data Controller under reference number Z4692590.